 Running an OpenBSD server is easy and requires minimal maintenance.
-This article presents lessons learned during my journey.

 When your server is running out of space you could extend it by adding a new